currentsauce/currentsauce.github.io/_posts/2022-06-29-CRT-disco-bike.markdown

 With most of the enclosure now done, I now needed to tidy up the inside and make it easy to use, and maintenance free.
 I mounted the battery charger inside (so that it does not go missing!).
 But I needed to address the following needs:
 - A way to switch between OFF/battery charging and ON
 - A way to turn the speakers on/off via the on/off trigger input of the amps
-- A way to turn the LEDS on/off
+- A way to turn the LEDs on/off
 - Somewhere to mount the sensitivity pot of the LED controller
 - Somewhere to mount the remote controller for the LED controller
 - A way to see the battery state of charge